jon-be180/nik-salon/README.md

 # Phase 2:

-add faq review schema
-google analytics conversion events get TA keywords from answerthepublic, write more blog articles
+the logo on spash screen fades in with a black background, png issue or setting? add faq review schema google analytics conversion events get TA keywords from answerthepublic, write more blog articles